-If you do not have a fire pit as a part of your landscape design, then there are a few things to consider.
-Before you install a fire pit, be mindful of three things: location, size, and type of fire pit to be added.
+If you are looking to add a fire pit to your landscape design, then there are a few things to consider.
+Before you install a fire pit, be mindful of three things: location, size, and type.

 In the Know about Fire Pits

-Before embarking on the quest for the perfect fire pit, make a few minutes to get the following information:
+Before searching for the perfect fire pit, take a few minutes to get the following information:

-Depending on your neighborhood/HOA there could be some specifications about the types of fire pits that are acceptable, as well as the size or permanency of the fire pit.
+Depending on your neighborhood or HOA, there could be some specifications about the types of fire pits that are acceptable.
+Other restrictions may relate to the size or permanency of the fire pit.
 Here are a few other potential regulations to keep in mind:

 - Where the fire pit is placed due to the environment.
 Some neighborhoods and HOA’s may not allow fire pits near wooded areas due to potential fire hazards.

 - Is there a set number of feet from fencing or buildings?
 Many associations may require a certain distance from buildings or other flammable structures.

 What’s your style?

-Firepits can be small or large, and virtually any shape.
-Ideally, you want a fire pit design that compliments your existing landscape and has features that work for your family’s needs.
+Fire pits can be small or large, and virtually any shape.
+Ideally, you want a design that compliments your existing landscape and has features that work for your specific needs.
 Something to consider if you want a more majestic fire element is to have an outdoor fireplace built.

 Do you want seating around the fire pit?

-While both will produce heat, wood fire pits offer the traditional sounds of fire crackling and require you to keep firewood or kindling on hand.
+While both will produce heat, wood-burning pits offer the traditional sounds of fire crackling and need you to keep firewood or kindling on hand.
 Wood-burning fires also produce a good amount of smoke, something to be mindful of.
 With gas fire pits, you get the benefits of warmth but without the smoke of a traditional fire.
 Gas fire pits do not provide the crackling and natural ambiance that wood fires offer.

-In regards to gas firepits, you will need to choose between propane or natural gas.
+In regard to gas fire pits, you will need to choose between propane or natural gas.
 Natural gas fire pits require installing gas lines.
-While propane saves on the cost of having to have a gas line installed, you also have to figure where to hide the propane tank so that it is easy to access but hidden.
+While propane saves on the cost of having to have a gas line installed, you also have to figure where to hide the propane tank.
+It can be challenging to balance easy access while keeping the tank hidden.

 Portable or permanent?

 If you think that you will want to transport your fire pit to different locations, then you may want to opt for a fire bowl.
-The fire bowls are made of copper, steel, or cast iron and can be used with propane or natural gas.
+Portable fire pit bowls are made of copper, steel, or cast iron and can be used with wood, propane, or natural gas.